How to set up a cord blood bank

 Read the WMDA handbook

-There are many considerations that are vital to a cord blood bank’s success, such as creating robust information technology and finance systems.
+There are many considerations that are vital to a cord blood bank’s success, such as creating a high-quality inventory of cord blood units.
 It is also important to assess the feasibility of establishing a cord blood bank in the country of choice.
-Other factors to consider are evaluating the status of unrelated donor transplantation, the need for unrelated donors, and any existing blood banks in that country.
+Other factors to consider are evaluating the status of unrelated donor transplantation, the need for unrelated cord blood units, and any existing cord blood banks in that country.
 Planning tasks include determining the optimum size of the bank, strategies on how to collect and store units and how to perform tissue typing.
 WMDA has developed a handbook with an overview of the steps that need to be taken to start a cord blood bank.
 It is available on request from the WMDA office or for free if you join WMDA.

 Join the NetCord-WMDA Cord Blood Working Group

 The NetCord-WMDA Cord Blood Working Group is a group of active people that work within a registry (facilitating cord blood products for patients in need of a transplant), within a cord blood bank (processing cord blood) or a transplant centre (infusing cord blood).
-The working group meets twice a year and works on the following areas.
+The working group meets monthly and works on the following areas.

 - Observation: Annually reports are given about the global number of cord blood transplants and the number and the specification of cord blood units provided by the global cord blood banks.
 In addition, EuroCord provides information about how transplant centres are recommended to select cord blood units for their transplants.
 The last observations involves reports of adverse events related to cord blood in order to evaluate if the community has to decide if cord blood policies and procedures need to be changed in order to avoid serious adverse events in the future.